OpenStuder/OpenStuder.github.io/drivers.md

 ### SQLite

-The **SQLite** storage driver saves the property value time series and the device messages into a local [SQLite](https://www.sqlite.org/index.html) database.
+The **SQLite** storage driver saves the property value time-series and the device messages into a local [SQLite](https://www.sqlite.org/index.html) database.

 #### Parameters